Scalable Kernelization for Maximum Independent Sets: Introduction

 \section{Introduction}

-The maximum independent set problem is a classic NP-hard problem~\cite{DBLP:books/fm/GareyJ79} with applications spanning many fields, such as \ifFull classification theory, information retrieval,\fi computer vision~\cite{feo1994greedy}, computer graphics~\cite{sander-mesh-2008}, map labeling~\cite{gemsa2014dynamiclabel} and routing in road networks~\cite{kieritz-contraction-2010}.
+The maximum independent set problem is a classic NP-hard problem~\cite{DBLP:books/fm/GareyJ79} with applications spanning many fields, such as \ifFull classification theory, information retrieval, \fi computer vision~\cite{feo1994greedy}, computer graphics~\cite{sander-mesh-2008}, map labeling~\cite{gemsa2014dynamiclabel} and routing in road networks~\cite{kieritz-contraction-2010}.
 Given a graph $G=(V,E)$, our goal is to compute a maximum cardinality set of vertices $\mathcal{I}\subseteq V$ such that no vertices in $\mathcal{I}$ are adjacent to one another.
-Such a set is called a \emph{maximum independent set} (MIS). \ifFull As a concrete example, independent sets are vital in labeling strategies for maps~\cite{gemsa2014dynamiclabel}.
-Here, the objective is to maximize the number of visible non-overlapping labels on a map.
-In this example, the maximum independent set problem is solved in the label conflict graph, in which any two conflicting/overlapping labels are connected by an edge. \fi
+Such a set is called a \emph{maximum independent set} (MIS). \ifFull As a concrete application, independent sets are essential in labeling strategies for maps~\cite{gemsa2014dynamiclabel}, where the objective is to maximize the number of visible non-overlapping labels on a map.
+This problem can solved by constructing the \emph{label conflict graph}, in which any two conflicting/overlapping labels are connected by an edge, and then computing a maximum independent set in this graph. \fi

 One of the most powerful techniques for solving the MIS problem in practice is \emph{kernelization}---reducing the input to its most difficult part, the \emph{kernel}.
-A kernel (for the MIS problem) of a graph $G$ is a smaller graph $r(G)$ obtained by applying a specified polynomial time algorithm to $G$ that reduces its size while preserving the information required to find an MIS in $G$.
+A kernel (for the MIS problem) of a graph $G$ is a graph $r(G)$ of smaller or equal size, obtained by applying a specified polynomial time algorithm to $G$ that reduces its size while preserving the information required to find an MIS in $G$.
 The algorithm is often composed of a set of algorithms (so called \emph{reduction} rules), which are applied exhaustively.
-After finding an MIS in $r(G)$ we ``undo'' the kernelization to find an MIS of $G$.
+After finding a MIS in $r(G)$ we ``undo'' the kernelization to find an MIS of $G$.
 Fixed-parameter tractable algorithms for the MIS problem are exponential in the size of the kernel, and therefore the MIS problem is considered ``hard'' for a particular instance when its kernel size is large~\cite{strash2016power}.
 Thus, it is often desirable to apply \emph{many} different reduction rules to reduce the input size as much as possible when solving the problem exactly.